koro666/archive/documentation/configuration.md

 `thumbnail_filename_salt`: Salt affecting the names of the thumbnail files in the case. **This value should be changed from the default, and kept secret.**

-`thumbnail_animated_framecount`: How many frames off the source video to pick for an animated thumbnail.
+`thumbnail_animated_framecount`: How many frames of the source video to pick for an animated thumbnail.
 Higher values will slow down thumbnail generation, as well as make for bigger files.

 `thumbnail_animated_framerate`: Number of frames per second to show in an animated thumbnail.